lljk/baseball_scorecard/readme.txt

   BB - Walk
   IBB - Intentional Walk
   HBP - Hit by Pitch
+  GR - Ground Rule
   K - Strikeout Swinging
-  (backwards)K - Strikeout Looking
+  KC - Strikeout Looking (Called)
   F - Fly Out
   P - Pop Out
   L - Line Out
   G - Ground Out
+  FO - Force Out
-  FC - Force Out / Fielder's Choice
+  FC - Fielder's Choice
   DP - Double Play
   TP - Triple Play
   SB - Stolen Base
+  SAC - Sacrifice Play
   E - Error

   If a batter had more than one at bat in an inning, '+AB' is shown below the at bat result.

+  Take a look at the `atbat_example.png` file for more info.

   Hovering over a particular at bat cell will show the description of the at bat.
 Hovering over a batter will show their season and career stats.